Seven Unhealthy Coping Mechanisms For Stress And Difficult Emotions

 Stress is an unfortunate part of life, so productively coping with stress is so important.
 Unhealthy coping mechanisms can oftentimes lead to an increase in stress and worsen the problem at hand.

 While many maladaptive coping mechanisms exist, five maladaptive coping mechanisms include criticizing yourself, engaging in risk-taking behavior, becoming aggressive or violent, avoiding loved ones, eating too much or too little, drinking alcohol in excess, or drug use.
+Excessive alcohol consumption is a bad coping strategy, affecting the person’s physical and mental health.

 On the other hand, adaptive coping mechanisms keep you in the present moment and allow you to work towards solving your problems actively.
 While it might be difficult to deal with those emotions, positive coping strategies’ long-term benefits are immense.
 When you work through times of difficulty instead of avoiding them, you can become more resilient.

-What are examples of coping mechanisms?
+What are examples of coping mechanisms for difficult emotions?

 We all feel lonely, nervous, sad, or angry from time-to-time, which is why it is important to learn adaptive coping mechanisms to help us through these times.
 Drawing from different coping methods can allow a person to develop healthy coping strategies when tough and build up their resilience.